 Over the next two centuries, St Remy de Provence or Glanum enjoyed a golden age, resulting in a significant transformation of the town’s architecture, as it was forced to expand to accommodate the ever-growing population.
 Unfortunately, this prosperity was not to last, and following the collapse of the Western Roman Empire, St Remy was abandoned.
 In the 5th century, Visigoth tribes from northern Europe attacked Roman settlements in Provence, taking control of the region for over two centuries.
-The Romans, despite many years of determining Western Europe’s fate, were ousted for good.
+Despite many years of determining Western Europe’s fate, the Romans were ousted for good.

 During this turbulent period, St Remy de Provence faded into obscurity.
-Both the Romans and St Remy’s citizens undoubtedly abandoned the town to its fate following the Visigoth invasion of Provence.
+The Romans and St. Remy’s citizens undoubtedly abandoned the town to its fate following the Visigoth invasion of Provence.
 But, we know that the “modern” town of St Remy de Provence was founded in the 6th century, existing under the Abbey St-Rémi de Rheims’ protection and jurisdiction.

 This part of Provence remained an independent territory within France until the late 17th century when it was finally captured by King Louis XIV’s forces in 1682.
 The subsequent Treaty of Utrecht, signed in 1713, formally ended the Franco-Dutch War and returned all captured territories to the French.
 The outbreak of the French Revolution in 1789 saw St Remy de Provence absorbed into the department (region) of Vaucluse, in which it remains today.

 In the 19th century, St Remy de Provence received its most famous visitor – the artist Vincent Van Gogh.
-In 1889, he checked into an asylum close to the center, based in a monastery called St Paul de Mausole.
-But, his precarious mental health notwithstanding, Van Gogh painted over 100 canvases during his stay, including the legendary ‘Live Grove’ and ‘Starry Night’.
+In 1889, he checked into an asylum close to the center, based in St Paul de Mausole monastery.
+But, his precarious mental health notwithstanding, Van Gogh painted over 100 canvases during his stay, including the legendary ‘Live Grove’ and ‘Starry Night.’

-Today, St Remy de Provence remains one of the region’s most popular destinations, much favored by style-conscious Parisians, who view the town as one of Provence’s less tourist riddled hideaways.
+Today, St Remy de Provence remains one of the region’s most popular destinations, much favored by style-conscious Parisians, who view the town as one of Provence’s less tourist-riddled hideaways.
 Its charming center, full of narrow medieval alleyways, fountains, and shady squares, is so picturesque it defies belief, the atmosphere at night capturing the quintessential Provencal joie de vivre.
-Moreover, St Remy continues to enjoy its privileged status as an artistic epicenter; many thriving artists live in the area – glassmakers, painters, and sculptors – who sell their wares in the town’s numerous art galleries.
+Moreover, St Remy continues to enjoy its privileged status as an artistic epicenter; many thriving artists – glassmakers, painters, and sculptors – live in the area and sell their wares in the town’s numerous art galleries.
 Truly.
 St Remy de Provence is a magical destination par excellence.

 Gastronomy & Wine